stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Integration

-The new framework components can now be used to break up the existing code into simpler components.
+The new framework can now be used to break up the existing demo into simpler components.

 First the presentation configuration is modified to create the frame buffers: